 SOURCE OF WEALTH: Siebel Systems

 FUNDING AREAS: Poverty, Education, Health, Energy, Curbing Drug Use

 Siebel also clearly loves his alma mater, the University of Illinois at Urbana-Champaign.
-Among his largest grants was $32 million to build the Siebel Center for Computer Science at the school, which opened in 2004.
+In 2016, he donated $25 million to build an innovation-focused design center that will bear his name.
+He also gave $32 million to build the Siebel Center for Computer Science at the school, which opened in 2004.
 He also donated $4 million to the school to establish two endowed full professorships: the Thomas M. Siebel Chair in the History of Science and the Thomas M. Siebel Chair in Computer Science.
 In 2007, he pledged another $100 million gift to the school.

 ENVIRONMENT: In 2007, the Siebel Foundation created the Energy Free Home Foundation, which offered $20 million in prizes to anyone who could design and build a conventional 2,000-square-foot, three-bedroom, two-bath home with market appeal and competitive building costs and which saw net-zero annual utility bills.
 He made several announcements about the Energy Free Home Challenge, stating that the contest would start in "late 2009."
 All mention of the challenge later disappeared without explanation however, and little evidence of the contest exists these days.

 In 2015, meanwhile, the Siebels launched the $10 million Siebel Energy Institute, an association of eight universities who combined received an initial grant sum of $1 million for energy infrastructure research.